khangle1005/MobileShopASPNet/README.md

-- A mobile phone ecommerce website built with PHP & MySQL using available ecommerce template.
+- A mobile phone ecommerce website built with ASP.net core MVC & MySQL.
-- The website template can be found at: https://themewagon.com/themes/free-bootstrap-ecommerce-template/

 ## Features
 Basic features of an ecommerce website: